 Why an Immigration Committee?

-The LWV has a long held belief that our democracy is rooted in the diversity of voices, and we value what immigrants have brought to this country.
-The Immigration Committee’s main goal is to nurture the integration of immigrants, by promoting civic engagement while combating fear-mongering within our communities.
+The LWV has long held the beliefs that our democracy is rooted in the diversity of voices and that immigrants have contributed greatly to this country.
+The Immigration Committee’s main goal is to nurture the integration of immigrants by promoting civic engagement while combating fearmongering within our communities.

 What are current immigration-related issues requiring our attention?

 - Family separation: Thousands of immigrant children have been separated from their parents after being detained by the U.S. Border and Customs Patrol.
-Currently, the federal government estimates that it will take at least 2 years to reunite families.
-The League maintains that the current practice of separating families at our borders violates our human rights and moral responsibilities
+Currently, the federal government estimates that it will take at least two years to reunite families.
+The League maintains that the current practice of separating families at our borders violates human rights and our moral responsibility.

-- Florida Federal Immigration Enforcement Law (SB 168): Florida’s Governor signed an anti-immigrant bill demanding that our local enforcement agencies collaborate with ICE by detaining immigrants in our local jails.
+- Florida Federal Immigration Enforcement Law (SB 168): Florida’s Governor signed an anti-immigrant bill demanding that our local law-enforcement agencies collaborate with ICE by detaining undocumented immigrants in our local jails.
 There are many concerns and a lawsuit has already been filed.
-Some of the concerns include the violation of the U.S. Constitution, potentially leading to racial profiling and having states and localities take on federal responsibilities, the compromise to public safety and the bad image it creates for Florida, an immigrant state and tourist location.
-Responding to SB168, the LWV FL renewed its commitment to defending Sanctuary and Welcoming cities during our 2019 Convention.
+Some of the concerns include the violation of the U.S. Constitution that potentially leads to racial profiling and compels localities to take on federal responsibilities, the compromise to public safety, and the negative image created of Florida, an immigrant state and tourist location.
+Responding to SB168, the LWV FL renewed its commitment to defending Sanctuary and Welcoming Cities during our 2019 Convention.

 What are current positive immigration-related actions?

-- Welcoming Cities: A number of actions have been taken by our local governments to properly integrate immigrants and value their contributions to our communities, e.g., the cities of West Palm Beach, Delray Beach and Lake Worth Beach passing a Welcoming Cities resolution and the PBC Board of Education passing a similar resolution.
+- Welcoming Cities: A number of actions have been taken by our local governments to properly integrate immigrants and value their contributions to our communities.
+In Palm Beach County, the cities of West Palm Beach, Delray Beach and Lake Worth Beach, in addition to the PBC Board of Education have all passed Welcoming Resolutions.

-- Attempts to pass DREAM and Promise Act: Recently, the U.S. House of Representatives passed the “Dream and Promise Act” – H.R.6, a bill that intends to provide a pathway to citizenship to 2.5 million eligible immigrants.
+- Attempts to pass DREAM and Promise Act: Recently, the U.S. House of Representatives passed the “Dream and Promise Act” – H.R.6, a bill that would provide a pathway to citizenship for 2.5 million eligible immigrants.
 This bill, which passed with bipartisan support, focuses on protecting immigrant youth – commonly called Dreamers – and potential/current holders of temporary protected status – TPS.

 Know the Facts

-Immigration has shaped American history, and immigrants are a fundamental part of our social fabric.
+Immigration has shaped American history and is a fundamental part of our social fabric.
 Yet, popular discourse has painted international migration as a growing concern, evoking all sorts of anti-immigrant sentiments.
 Consequently, many of us are divided between appreciating and fearing what immigration represents.
-The Immigration Committee is working on a series of informative posts about contemporary immigration challenges, and we invite you to learn more about immigration myths and facts.
-This month’s post is about immigration and border security.
+The Immigration Committee is working on a series of informative posts about contemporary immigration challenges.
+We invite you to learn more about immigration myths and facts.
+This month’s post is about immigration and crime.